JJuanVolpe/JJUANVOLPE/README.md

 -->

-### 🔭 I am currently designing a web system.
+### 🔭 Currently developing a project in group with Django.

-### 🌱 Actually learning about Machine Learning & Parallel Programming.
+### 🌱 Actually learning some about Machine Learning & Parallel Programming.